google/or-tools/ortools/sat/doc/reference.md

 **Args:**

-- *variables*: An array of integer variables.
+- *variables:* An array of integer variables.
-- *inverse_variables*: An array of integer variables.
+- *inverse_variables:* An array of integer variables.

 **Returns:**
-  An instance of the Constraint class.
+  An instance of the `Constraint` class.

 **Raises:**

-  TypeError: if variables and inverse_variables have different lengths, or
-      if they are empty.
+- *TypeError:* if variables and inverse_variables have different lengths, or if they are empty.

 ### AddReservoirConstraint